shogotsuneto/go-simple-es-projector/examples/pg_to_pg/README.md

 make run         # Run projector continuously (Press Ctrl+C to stop)
 ```

 **Note:** The projector runs continuously by design, polling for new events every 2 seconds.
-Use `run-once` for demos or `run` for production scenarios where you want continuous processing.
+Use `run-once` for demos or `run` for continuous processing.

 ### Manual Steps